-One of the things that most of the beginners don’t do, from various subjective reasons, is that they don’t analyze their trades, especially the losing ones.
+One of the things that most beginners don’t do, for various subjective reasons, is that they don’t analyze their trades, especially the losing ones.
 This is one of the most critical aspects of the trading process, especially if you are still learning about trading, financial markets etc. as it can accelerate your learning curve and help you develop faster the skills that you need for profitable trading.

 In this article, we’ll try to give you some useful tips each one of you can take into account when it comes to reviewing your trading activity.

 Tip #1 Keep a weekly and monthly trading journal

 It can be written by hand or you can use a spreadsheet.
 No matter what it is more comfortable for you, it is essential to keep a trading journal and write down each of the following aspects: entry point, stop loss, take profit, expected reward to risk ratio, the reason why you opened the trade, etc.

 Another useful thing that you can do is take screenshots of your trades.
 If you are using the mt4 platform, you can go to your trading history, click on a trade that you have done and drag it on the chart.
 It will show you the entry point, your stop loss, and the level you closed the trade.
 You can then save the picture and analyze it at the end of the week, or when you have time available.

 Why is that?